 BloomNation, an online marketplace for ordering flowers, cofounded by David Daneshgar, ’12, was featured in a BloombergBusiness article.
 Daneshgar said revenue is growing at a rate of 15 percent to 20 percent per-month.

-ExplORer, a healthcare workflow management tool for the operating room, won $50,000 in in the Pritzker Group Venture Fellows Program, a summer program for Booth and Northwestern Kellogg School of Management students that supports entrepreneurship.
+ExplORer, a healthcare workflow management tool for the operating room, won $50,000 in the Pritzker Group Venture Fellows Program, a summer program for Booth and Northwestern Kellogg School of Management students that supports entrepreneurship.
 Jennifer P. Fried, ’15, is COO at ExplORer.

 Karthik Ganapathi, ’05, was hired as customer service director at Ascent Aerospace, an AIP Aerospace company, which is based in Santa Ana, California.
 Ascent Aerospace provides aerospace tooling systems, assembly and factory automation and integration, composite machining centers, and engineering services.